Arsenal 3-1 Man Utd: The missing handball, Cristiano Ronaldo's disallowed goal, Granit Xhaka's winner - the controversial incidents analysed

 Manchester United had the ball in the back of the net in the 58th minute when Victor Lindelof flicked the ball into the path of Cristiano Ronaldo, who swept home from eight yards for what he thought was his second goal of the game.

-Initially, he did look offside but VAR checked the incident, and on second viewing, it was a tighter call then everyone thought.
+Initially, he did look offside but VAR checked the incident, and on second viewing, it was a tighter call than everyone thought.

 Ben White's foot was very close to playing the Portugal international onside, but, after the lines had been drawn on the pictures, offside was given.